ankit-pras/alexa-google-search/README.md

 5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 6. Name the Lambda Function "google".
 7. Select the runtime as Node.js
-8. Go to the folder that you downloaded from github and unzipped.
-Open the src folder and select all the files in that folder (including the node_modules folder) and then create a zip file called ARCHIVE.zip. **Make sure the zip file is not just the src directory itself**, otherwise Lambda function will not work.

-The contents of the zip file should be as follows:

-    ```
-        index.js
-        AlexaSkill.js
-        node_modules ( the folder and its contents )
-    ```

-9. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
+9. Select Code entry type as "Upload a .ZIP file" and then upload the Archive.zip file to the Lambda

 **NOTE: if you get a lambda response saying : "The remote endpoint could not be called, or the response it returned was invalid."
 It is likely that you have zipped the src folder and not it's contents**